 Running a successful business always depends on balancing growth with important spending.
-Expansion always comes with difficulties, so the business needs to manage its retained earnings, which will help it in business growth.
+Expansion always comes with difficulties, so the business needs to manage its retained earnings to support business growth.
 Retained earnings play a vital role in the success of a business.
 But many businesses struggle to handle their retained earnings and end up spending all their earnings on unnecessary assets.
-So, in this article, we are going to discuss what is retained earnings and how to manage these earnings effectively.
+If you want to know what is retained earnings and how to manage your retained earnings, then read this article.

-When most companies struggle, the companies that have retained earnings help them to become successful.
-So, all businesses need to know the retained earnings formula to take their businesses to new heights.
+When most companies struggle, those with retained earnings help them become successful.
+The statement of retained earnings formula will show the financial strength of a business.
+So, all businesses need to know how to calculate retained earnings formula, which will help them to take their businesses to new heights.

 Retained Earnings = Beginning Retained Earnings + Net Income/Loss- Dividends Paid to Shareholders

-This is the retained earnings balance at the beginning of the accounting period of the business.
-The retained earnings are reported on the balance sheet as profit since the start of business, including the current year, at the end of the accounting period.
+Beginning retained earnings are the retained earnings balance at the beginning of the accounting period of the business.
+The beginning retained earnings on balance sheet show the profit since the start of business, including the current year, at the end of the accounting period.
 So, when the next accounting period begins, the ending retained earnings of the previous accounting period become the beginning retained earnings for the new accounting period.
 Every time the retained earnings are not positive, because the net loss of the current period can be greater than the beginning retained earnings.

 Net income directly impacts the retained earnings of every business.
 Net income will increase the profitability of the business, and net loss will make loss of the business.